All Episodes

 It's great to talk to you.

-Um what I wanted to say is that I think that the next time anybody uh attributes to you the ability to exert monolithic control over the will of the United States, and uh, you know, to get people to follow along with you as mind numbed robots, they should look at this example because you've been gung ho a hundred percent for this in the very beginning, and you had no power to stop this.
+What I wanted to say is that I think that the next time anybody attributes to you the ability to exert monolithic control over the will of the United States and to get people to follow along with you as mind-numbed robots, they should look at this example because you've been gung-ho 100% for this from the very beginning, and you had no power to stop this.

 Nope, that's true.